 But we still had one problem.
 Those quarterly, semi-annual, and yearly expenses would still wreak havoc with our finances even though we were doing a written budget every month.
 We had to figure out how to smooth out those expenses so we wouldn’t have to take a massive financial hit on the months those expenses were due.

-How to Make a Sinking Fund
+What is a Sinking Fund

 That’s when we learned how to make a sinking fund.
 A sinking fund is not a complicated financial concept.
 In fact, it’s one of the simplest financial concepts to understand.